Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Red Dragon.md

     \ to the Elemental Plane of Fire, allowing creatures of elemental fire into the\
     \ world to dwell nearby.  "
   "name": ""
-- "desc": "If the dragon dies, these effects fade over the course of dice: 1d10|avg|noform\
+- "desc": "If the dragon dies, these effects fade over the course of 1d10 days."
-    \ (1d10) days."
   "name": ""
 - "desc": "Any of these effects might appear in the area around a red dragon's lair,\
     \ in addition to or instead of the effects described in the Monster Manual:\n\